citusdata/citus/src/backend/distributed/README.md

 The way the general algorithm works is fairly straightforward.
 It starts by creating an in-memory representation of the cluster, and then it tries to improve that in-memory representation by making theoretical moves.
-So to be clear the algorithm doesn't actually do andy shard group moves, it only does those moves to its in-memory representation.
+So to be clear the algorithm doesn't actually do any shard group moves, it only does those moves to its in-memory representation.
 The way it determines what theoretical moves to make is as follows (updating utilization of in-memory nodes after every move):